PacoVK/antora-confluence/README.md

 The plugin uses the Confluence REST API to create and update pages in Confluence.
 It uses the `confluence-space` to determine where to publish the pages.
 The plugin will create a page for each Antora page and will use the `title` and `content` of the page to create the Confluence page.

-The plugin will also create a `page-tree` to reflect the structure of the Antora pages in Confluence.
-Each Antora module version will be a child page of the `page-tree` and the pages will be children of the module pages.
+The plugin will also create a page tree to reflect the structure of the Antora pages in Confluence.
+Each Antora module version will be a child page of the page tree and the pages will be children of the module pages.

+You can customize the page tree by using the `mapper` option.
+This will allow you to map Antora pages to Confluence pages and control the structure of the page tree.

 ## Installation